Foloso/MixSimulator/README.md

 - centrals/* : Gathers all the common specifications of the control units (central) ;
 - Evaluation : Class for evaluating mix based on performance indicators on several optimizers ;
 - data/ : Groups the available datasets.
-- documentation/ : Get documents about the project.
+- documentation/ : documents about the project.

 Official documentation will accompany the first release version.